 Students who successfully complete this course will be able to:

-- Identify various cultural groups.
+- Examine various cultural groups.

 - Reexamine personal prejudices so in order to relate diverse cultural groups.